 Governance has a tremendous impact on legacy, and most family decisions should be made with future generations in mind.
 They should be considered in the context of how it will shift and shape family leaders’ legacy and the precedents they will set.
-Maintaining that perspective in developing governance practices is critical to considering the legacy impact of decisions.
+Maintaining that perspective in developing governance practices is critical when considering the legacy impact of decisions.

 - What do you want your kids to say about you when you’re gone?

 - What are the priorities you want future generations to carry out?

 4. Establish the Right Governance Structure…for Your Family